jinghuazhao/TWAS-pipeline/README.md

 The weights have to be generated in general.
 The software TWAS contains two command files:

-* TWAS_get_weights.sh, which obtains weights (.ld, .cor, .map) from PLINK map/ped pair given a particular locus.
+* `TWAS_get_weights.sh`, which obtains weights (.ld, .cor, .map) from PLINK map/ped pair given a particular locus.
 It actually wraps up a program in R.

-* TWAS.sh, which conducts imputatation as reported in the Gusev et al. (2016).
+* `TWAS.sh`, which conducts imputatation as reported in the Gusev et al. (2016).

 Minor changes to the scripts may be required for your own data.
 The tasks involved are to